 The wealthy know that paying fees for basic banking services is entirely avoidable.
 They seek out no-fee checking and savings accounts with high-yield interest rates.
 Most big-box banks charge monthly fees and pay minimal interest, if any.

-Even when an account is “free” with direct deposit, they get their pound of flesh through heavy-handed fees for overdrafts, NSFs, card replacements, account “maintenance,” minimum balance violations, and dozens more.
+Even when an account is "free" with direct deposit, they still extract a cost through heavy-handed fees for overdrafts, non-sufficient funds (NSF) transactions, card replacements, account "maintenance," minimum balance violations, and dozens more.

-While you may not have Warren-Buffett-like money to stash, the best free bank accounts for consumers offer generous sign-up bonuses and high-yield interest rates.
+While you may not have Warren Buffett-like money to stash, the best checking accounts for consumers offer generous sign-up bonuses and high-yield interest rates.

 Insurance overlaps